vibe-project/vibe-project.github.io/javascript-client/3.0.0-Alpha1/reference/index.md

 </div>

 ### Connection Sharing
-It's common case that user opens multiple tabs of same website and each tab have its persistent connection like react.
+It's common case that user opens multiple tabs of same website and each tab have its persistent connection like vibe.
 In the case of a web portal consisting of many portlets, if portlet has a persistent connection, it may not be able to send any request, receive and display anything in violation of the simultaneous connection limit.
 By sharing a connection, it can be avoided.

 To enalbe, set `sharing:boolean` option to `true`.
 As long as the cookie is enabled, socket will automatically find and use a shared connection if it exists within the cookie's scope and share its connection if there is no corresponding one.
 Note that if the web page or computer becomes horribly busy, a newly created socket might establish a physical connection.